 The west is in debt, immensely.
 The real wealth has moved east.
 Sure, China has debt, but it also has growth and actual production and it’s debt is small in comparison.
 Russia and Iran hardly have any debt.
 Gold is moving from west to east and is in high demand.
 We can’t see it reflected in the price yet, for the wests money printing presses and their leveraged ‘paper gold’ still manage to hold down the prices, but the direction is clear.

 If not for production, resources or gold, what still backs a euro or a dollar?
 With bitcoin gaining credibility with each passing day, be it for storage or as currency, the euro/dollar demise doesn’t even stop there.
 Blockchain, the technology behind bitcoin, allows for the whole replacement of most of the financial world that forms one of the last strongholds of western power.
-Ethereum’s ether does not only allow for new coins (the famous initial coin offerings where lots of money is bound to be lost) on top of their base system, but this also allows for smart contracts.
+Ethereum’s ether does not only allow for new coins (yes, the famous initial coin offerings where surely lots of money is bound to be lost, but more importantly a breeding ground for the technology of tomorrow) on top of their base system, but this also allows for smart contracts with all sorts of purposes.
 These have the potential to replace any mortgage, loan or other smart contract you could think to need a financial institution for.
-In time, settings in a program or on a site will make these interpersonally, with the community to verify for the conditions made.
+In time, settings in a program, on a site or app will make these interpersonally with the community to verify for the conditions made.
+As a platform of decentralised applications, dapps, it has the potential to replace multinational tech firms like Facebook and Google.
+And that’s just one of many directions of development.
 Russia, the first state to announce so, has it’s CryptoRuble ready, undoubtedly balancing the perseverance of the state (taxes) with the newfound freedoms and stability of digital money.